rmrk-team/NestingEIP/README.md

 The graph illustrates how a child token can also be a parent token, but both are still administered by the root parent token's owner.

-This proposal allows for implementations to invoke custom conditions for the parent-child relashionship.
-Some examples that could benefit from this are:

-- Some parent tokens could allow the owner of a child token to withdraw that child at any time (e.g. virtual land containing an avatar).
-- Some parent tokens could be prohibited from executing certain actions on a child (e.g. the owner of a virtual house in which someone else's avatar is a guest, should not be able to burn that guest).
-- Some parent tokens could have special withdrawal conditions, like a music NFT that accepts music stems.
-These stems could be removed by their owners, until a certain number of co-composers upvote a stem enough, or until the owner of the parent music track seals and "publishes" it.

 ## Motivation

 With NFTs being a widespread form of tokens in the Ethereum ecosystem and being used for a variety of use cases, it is time to standardize additional utility for them.
 Having the ability for tokens to own other tokens allows for greater utility, usability and forward compatibility.